 What is MenuMaker?

 Supported X window managers

-The easiest way is to get the source distribution, unpack it into a temporary directory and perform the usual ./configure; make; make install sequence.
+The easiest way is to get the source distribution, unpack it into a temporary directory and perform the usual sequence:

 It is not required however as MenuMaker runs off the source tree as well.
 The MenuMaker's command-line driver is called mmaker.

 The simplest MenuMaker invokation form is as follows: